replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/regex.md

 **fileName** (Required) Path to the file in support bundle to analyze.
 This can be an exact name, a prefix, or a file path pattern as defined by Go's [`filepath.Match`](https://pkg.go.dev/path/filepath#Match) function.

-**ignoreIfNoFiles** (Optional)  If no file matches, this analyzer will produce a warn outcome by default.
-This flag can be set to `true` in order to suppress the warning.
+**ignoreIfNoFiles** (Optional)  If no file matches, this analyzer produces a warn outcome by default.
+This flag can be set to `true` to suppress the warning.

 ## Example Analyzer Definition for regex